jst-seminar-rostlab-tum/genomics.ai/Machine_Learning/scarches-api/README.md

 Currently, mapping of query to reference datasets is offered on GeneCruncher.

-This directory [scarches-api](../scarches-api) contains the code for our scarches REST-API that allows us to provide a unified endpoint for the different scarches models to backend, which are scVI, scANVI and totalVI, and compute a `query.csv` file for the visualization that can be downloaded from the backend s3 bucket.
+This directory [scarches-api](../scarches-api) contains the code for our scarches REST-API that allows us to provide a unified endpoint for the different scarches models to backend and compute a `query.csv` file that can be downloaded from the backend s3 bucket and parse for the visualization.

 ***
 ## Models and workflow
-Our code support the following models:
+Our code support the following models: scVI, scANVI and totalVI.

 ### scVI
 [scVI](./scVI/scVI.py) is an unsupervised model that maps query to reference atlases.
 It does not require cell type labels for the mapping.